 Support plan development

 Together with their in-country advisors SEED Award Winners also work on support plans.
 Support plans highlight an enterprise’s most urgent needs in order to scale up and expand their operations.
-For winners of the SEED Africa Awards, SEED contributes USD 5,000 to the implementation of these support plans, which are disbursed once support plans have been finalised and approved.
 Support plans may include training, help with building partnerships and networks, market research, acquiring technical or administrative know-how, developing partnership’s capacity in specialised areas, realising opportunities for profiling partnerships, and financing.
 Activities listed in the support plan are implemented within 6 months after the enterprise has received its financial contribution.

 Access to the SEED network